Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 Executor with Electrostatic Forces
 ==================================

-This tutorial highlights libEnsemble's capability to launch and monitor external scripts or user applications within simulation or generator functions using the :doc:`executor<../executor/overview>`.
+This tutorial highlights libEnsemble's capability to execute and monitor external scripts or user applications within simulation or generator functions using the :doc:`executor<../executor/overview>`.
 In this tutorial, our calling script registers an external C executable that simulates